Anti-Union Politics: What do China’s communist rulers and some top Tennessee Republican politicians have in common? They don’t want free trade unions.

 Contrary to common belief, teens represent less than 12% of the low-wage work force.
-Over 60% of low wage worker are between 25 and 65 years old.
+Over 60% of low wage workers are between 25 and 65 years old.
 We need a living wage.

 John Peeler: The wrenching drama of the latest coal mine disaster, this one at the Upper Big Branch coal mine in West Virginia, reminds us to be careful what we wish for.
 Just as the Obama administration is finally imposing a moratorium and stronger regulations on “mountaintop removal” as a means of getting at coal through open-pit mining, an explosion in a deep mine points up the hazards of getting at coal the traditional way.